DillonPinto/MovieApp/README.md

 # MovieApp
-This project implements a movie database application.
-The application allows users to search for movies and add them to their own custom lists for reference
+This project is a movie database application.
+The application allows users to search for movies and add them to their own custom lists for reference.

 This project was generated with [Angular CLI] version 7.2.3.